hikerpig/pintora/README.md

 - [x] PlantUML style activity diagram, or Mermaid's flowchart
 - [ ] PlantUML style deploy diagram
 - [ ] Load diagram implementation and canvas renderer only when needed

+If you have good thoughts or feature requests, please feel free to [start a new discussion](https://github.com/hikerpig/pintora/discussions).